The end-of-year holiday season is one of the busiest times of year in the freight and logistics industry.

 And this isn’t just for Christmas.
 Think ahead to sales season too.
 Anything you can plan for now, will set you up for a better customer experience come Boxing Day.

 Labelling, labelling, labelling!

 As simple as this sounds, one of the most common causes of delays and lost freight is labelling issues.
-This may include poor printing quality, lost labels or damaged packaging that makes the shipping details illegible.
-Making sure your labels are properly applied, easy to read and affixed on both sides of your packaging will make the difference between an on-time shipment and a frustrated customer.
+This includes things like poorly printed labels quality, lost labels or damaged packaging that makes the shipping details illegible.
+Making sure your labels are properly applied, easy to read and affixed on both sides of your packaging can make the difference between an on-time shipment and a frustrated customer.

 Ensure receiver contact details are complete and correct

 Mislabelled, misspelt, incomplete or outdated addresses are often the culprit of delayed or lost items.
-Ensure the most up-to-date sender and receiver contact details are completed in full, ideally including a mobile phone number.
+Ensure the most up-to-date sender and receiver contact details are completed in full.
+Don’t forget to include a phone number!

 Ensure packaging is ‘travel ready’

 The correct packaging is always critical.
 But during busy periods where freight carriers are dealing with excess demand and tend to be more rushed, packaging is even more important.

 Freight should be palletised where possible, and wrapped with industry-standard pallet wrap.
 For longer distances, wrap three times around pallets and ensure freight sits inside the footprint of the pallet.

 Many major receivers such as Coles, Kmart and Bunnings require an invoice to be attached to the front of the goods, as well as ASN completed prior to delivery.
 Failure to do so can result in the goods being rejected.